Indiana EBT Deposit Schedule for 2025

 How to Check Your EBT Deposit Status in Indiana

-You can confirm your deposit in several ways.
-For a complete list of options, see our guide to an EBT balance check in Indiana.
-Below are three of the most convenient methods to see your balance.
+You can confirm your deposit has arrived through a few different methods.
+This helps you stay on top of your balance after your scheduled EBT deposit dates.
+For a complete list of options, see our guide on how to check your EBT balance in Indiana.
+Here are three of the most convenient ways to view your balance:

-Online Portal: Visit the ConnectEBT portal.
-Select “Indiana” from the menu.
-You can then log in with your User ID and Password or create a new account with your card details.
+Visit the ConnectEBT.com website and select Indiana.
+Log in or create a user account with your card details.
 Your SNAP and TANF balances appear on the Account Summary screen.
+This is useful if your SNAP payment schedule changes.

-Customer Service Line: Call the 24-hour customer service line at 877-768-5098.
-The automated system will prompt you to enter your 16-digit card number and 4-digit PIN.
-After you provide the details, the system states both your SNAP and TANF balances.
+Call the 24-hour customer service line at 877-768-5098.
+Follow the automated prompts to enter your 16-digit card number and PIN.
+The system then reads your current SNAP and TANF balances aloud.
+This is a quick check after your expected SNAP payment dates.

 Download the app